 So grasp plenty of spinach, kale, collards, Swiss chard, mizuna, mustard greens, dandelion, or whichever dark leafy greens you like, and try various forms to include them in your meals.

 4- Turmeric – A Mood Boosting Food

 “Some research indicates that turmeric does have a favorable relationship with boosting mood and brain.
 Initial research presents that mood progress is connected to the overall refinement of health and functioning, i.e., inflammation within the body lowers, the pain subsides, and the individual feels sounder,” Dr. Alfred illustrates.

 Researchers need to study turmeric further before it can be recommended for managing depression, but this spice is tough to comprehend correctly for several reasons.
 Curcumin is unstable, meaning that as it’s metabolized by the body, it quickly tarnishes into other substances.
 It also has a low absorption rate, meaning very little of it actually arrives in the bloodstream to be absorbed by the body, NCCIH reports.
 But if you consume the right proportion of warming spices like black pepper or ginger, it will work as mood boosting food.

 Since the brain is more exposed to oxidative damage, eating antioxidant-rich foods can help save and maintain the brain (and our positive mood in response).
-One of our favored mood boosting foods, eggs, is high in protein, Vitamin D, and B12.
-They have a freight of choline, a nutrient thatsupports the nervous system, enhances mood, and helps stimulate neurotransmitters, as well as the antioxidant selenium.
+One of our favored mood boosting food, eggs, is high in protein, Vitamin D, and B12.
+They have a freight of choline, a nutrient that supports the nervous system, enhances mood, and helps stimulate neurotransmitters, as well as the antioxidant selenium.

 Eggs are effortless to make and cart when you’re on the go, and there are plenty of ways you can consume them: